Wyoming's annual community science weekend extravaganza! | July 23- 25, 2021

-The Biodiversity Institute, Audubon Rockies, and The Nature Conservancy host an annual 24-hour BioBlitz event in which teams of scientists, teachers, volunteers, environmental educators, and community members join forces to find, identify, and learn about the local plant, insect, and animal species as possible.
+The Biodiversity Institute, Audubon Rockies, and Wyoming State Parks host an annual BioBlitz event in which teams of scientists, teachers, volunteers, environmental educators, and community members join forces to find, identify, and learn about the local plant, insect, and animal species as possible.

 If you’re reading this, you probably already know how fun and exciting it is to notice new or uncommon species around you.
 Wyoming BioBlitz feeds that sense of curiosity and discovery by encouraging people to observe everything around them, from the moose to the millipedes.
 By dedicating some time to looking for new species, you’re also likely to learn about wildlife you didn’t even know about.